-Inkline is a modern UI/UX framework for Vue.js, designed for creating flawless content-rich responsive web applications.
+Inkline is a modern UI/UX Library for Vue.js, designed for creating flawless content-rich responsive web applications.

-Inkline is the Vue.js UI Framework that favors not only User Interface and User Experience, but also Developer Experience, using a consistent and expressive API.
+Inkline is the customizable Vue.js UI Library that favors not only User Interface and User Experience, but also Developer Experience, using a consistent and expressive API.
+Inkline has been designed for creating flawless responsive web applications.

 In October 2019, Inkline has been selected as a finalist for the Vue.js London 2019 Open Source Awards, for the Developer Experience category.